-- a.
-Players must remove any jewelry and head wear requested to be removed by official. (acceptable head wear includes: soft shell helmets (secured properly), headbands, sweatbands and beanies. non acceptable head wear includes hats will bills.) - b.
-Players' jerseys must be tucked into shorts or pants if they hang below the belt line. - c.
+Players' jerseys must be tucked into shorts or pants if they hang below the belt line.

 We recommend players wear shorts or pants that do not have pockets.
 Shorts or pants with belt loops or pockets must be taped.
-Games will not be delayed for a player to tape up pockets. - Shorts or pants cannot be white as they must be a different color than the white USA Football belts provided.
+Games will not be delayed for a player to tape up pockets.

+a.
+Flags cannot be the same color as shorts or pants.
+Flags must sharply contrast with shorts or pants.

+OFFICIALS HAVE ULTIMATE DISCRETION IN MAKING ANY FINAL DETERMINATION REGARDING FLAGS THAT DO NOT FIT THAT CRITERIA.